 After running your cleaning or brew cycle(s), you’ll need to rinse out the machine to flush away any lingering buildup.
 Fill the water reservoir to the max level, then place your glass carafe or coffee mug under the dispenser.

 8. Run a brew cycle to rinse

 Once again, run a brew cycle (or two, for single-serve machines) to rinse out your machine.
 When the cycle is complete, discard the rinse water and clean out your glass carafe or mug.
 Conduct this cleaning monthly to keep your coffee maker clean and clear of buildup.

 Tip: Mold and bacteria thrive in warm, dark environments.
 To keep these elements at bay, allow your coffee maker to air out after brewing is complete.

 Keep your hardworking appliances clean with affresh® appliance care

 Whether your to-do list includes washing towels, cleaning dishes or wiping down your refrigerator, affresh® appliance cleaners can help you clean the appliances that work hard for you every day.
-Our collection of laundry cleaners and kitchen cleaners include solutions like disposal cleaner, dishwasher cleaner, stainless steel cleaning spray, washing machine cleaner and more.
+Our collection of laundry cleaners and kitchen cleaners include solutions like disposal cleaner, dishwasher cleaner, stainless steel brightener, washing machine cleaner and more.
 All of our cleaning solutions will work with all brands of major appliances.
 Ready to get started?
 Explore our kitchen and laundry appliance cleaning options today.